Aniru18/Ai-Trip_Planner/README.md

 ## ✨ Project Overview

-AI-Trip_Planner is a powerful intelligent travel assistant that helps users create personalized travel plans using natural language.
+AI-Trip_Planner is a powerful intelligent Agentic AI system, is is a travel assistant that helps users create personalized travel plans using natural language.
 Built with LangChain, React, and FastAPI, it delivers a seamless multi-agent experience with real-time integrations.

 ---